Edmontosaurus mummy SMF R 4036: Significance and classification

-The mummy belongs to the species Edmontosaurus annectens within the Hadrosauridae, a family of ornithischian ("bird-hipped") dinosaurs.
-It was initially referred to the genus Trachodon, which encompassed nearly all known hadrosaurid specimens at that time.
-Since 1942, the mummy was referred to the species Anatosaurus copei, which in 1990 was placed within its own genus, Anatotitan.
-Anatotitan copei is now regarded as a synonym of Edmontosaurus annectens by most researchers.
-The majority of dinosaur skin impressions are referable to the Hadrosauridae.
-In North American specimens from the Maastrichtian age, skin impressions are 31 times more abundant in association with hadrosaurid specimens than with any other group.
-The reasons for this distribution is unclear.
-Of all known hadrosaurid skin impressions, 25% belong Edmontosaurus.
+The mummy belongs to the species Edmontosaurus annectens within Hadrosauridae, a family of ornithischian dinosaurs.
+It was initially assigned to the genus Trachodon, which encompassed nearly all known hadrosaurid specimens at that time.
+Osborn initially assigned the specimen to the species Trachodon annectens.
+In a 1942 monograph on North American hadrosaurs, Richard Lull and Nelda E. Wright moved the species together with the mummy into the new genus Anatosaurus, as Anatosaurus annectens.
+In 1990, Michael K. Brett-Surman and Ralph Chapman proposed that the species actually belongs within the genus Edmontosaurus, which was followed by subsequent reviews.
+The majority of dinosaur skin impressions are referable to hadrosaurids.
+In North American specimens from the Maastrichtian age, skin impressions are 31 times more abundant in association with hadrosaurid specimens than with any other coeval group.
+The reasons for this distribution are unclear.
+Of all known hadrosaurid skin impressions, 25% belong to Edmontosaurus.